ilham3169/ilham3169/README.md

 ## About me

 Hi there 👋.
 I’m Ilham Yagubzade, Hard-working university student with a strong passion for technology and innovations.
-I have 3 years of experience Python and 6 months of experience HTML/CSS and one-on-one instruction.
-I am eager to bring this knowledge of the academic carrier and break into the technology industry.
+I have 3 years of experience in Python, 6 months of experience in HTML/CSS and one-on-one instruction, and finally 1 year of experience on ROS2 - Robot Operating System.
+I am eager to bring this knowledge to my academic career and break into the technology industry.